simonefrisco/data-engineering-zoomcamp-final-project/aws-ec2-config/readme.md

 ```
 - Postgres Configuration

-For simplicity I do not create a rds instance but I use the local postgres service provided by the docker-compose file.
+For simplicity I do not create a dedicate RDS instance but I use the local postgres service provided by the docker-compose file.

 - Enviroment Variable Configuration